themosis/documentation/user.md

 }
 ```

-### Update user properties
+### Update user

-You can update user data by providing an array of properties.
-Note that the ID property is automatically fetched and inserted so you don't have to look after.
+You can update properties of a user by calling the `update` method and providing as an argument an array of user properties.

+Note that the `ID` property is automatically inserted so you don't have to look after.
+See the [wp_insert_user()](https://developer.wordpress.org/reference/functions/wp_insert_user/) function for a list of properties you can pass to the array:

 ```php
 $user = User::current();